-When do companies drug test job applicants and employees?
-Sometimes drug testing is part of the employment hiring process.
-This is known as pre-employment drug testing.
-Companies also have the right to test employees for drug and alcohol use during their employment.
+Companies may also have the right to test employees for drug and alcohol use during their employment, depending on state law.
 Typically, companies notify prospective employees that they check for drug use as part of the application process.
 It is usually mentioned in the job posting or on the initial application.

 Many private employers are not required by law to test for drugs.
 However, companies in some industries like transportation, safety, defense, transit, and aviation are required to test applicants and employees in certain roles for drug and alcohol use.

 Drug Testing Laws

 Drug testing laws vary by state.
-For example, industries regulated by the U.S. Department of Transportation are covered by federal or state drug testing requirements.
 In some states, there are limits to when and how drug screening can be conducted.

 Pre-Employment Drug Testing for Drugs and Alcohol

 Where permitted by state law, job applicants may be drug screened as part of the employment hiring process.
-Drug testing may be conducted prior to an offer of employment.
 If a company tests for drug use, it is most often part of the pre-employment screening process and would be required after the employer has offered the prospective employee a job, pending the results of the drug test.
 A failed drug test could result in the job offer being withdrawn.